awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-1/create_ec2_launch_template.md

 weight: 8
 ---

-- EC2 Launch Templates reduce the number of steps required to create an instance by capturing all launch parameters within one resource.
+- EC2 launch templates reduce the number of steps required to create an instance by capturing all launch parameters within one resource.

-- For example, a launch template can contain the ECS optimized AMI, instance type, User data section, Instance Profile / Role, and network settings that you typically use to launch instances.
-When you launch an instance using the Amazon EC2 console, an AWS SDK, a command line tool or an EC2 Auto Scaling group (like we will use in this workshop), you can specify the launch template to use.
+- For example, a launch template can contain the ECS optimized AMI, instance type, User data section, Instance Profile / Role, and network settings that you typically used to launch instances.
+When you launch an instance using the Amazon EC2 console, an AWS SDK, a CLI tool, or an EC2 Auto Scaling group (like we will use in this workshop), you can specify the launch template to use.

-- The EC2 Launch Template is already created using the CloudFormation stack - you can use the AWS Management Console to see the configuration.
-Please note that Launch templates are mandatory in order to use EC2 Auto Scaling groups with mixed instances policy (to allow for mixing On-Demand and Spot Instances in an Auto Scaling group, and diversifying the instance type selection)
+- The EC2 launch template is pre-created using the CloudFormation stack, You can use the AWS Management Console to see the configuration.
+Please note that launch templates are mandatory in order to use EC2 Auto Scaling groups with mixed instances policy (to allow for mixing On-Demand and Spot Instances in an Auto Scaling group, and diversifying the instance type selection)

 ![Launch Template](/images/ecs-spot-capacity-providers/c9_6.png)

-Also review the user data section of the Launch Template to see ECS Container agent configuration.
+Also review the user data section of the EC2 launch template to see ECS Container agent configuration.

 ![User Data](/images/ecs-spot-capacity-providers/ecs_launch_template.png)